caltechlibrary/cait/README.md

 [cait](https://github.com/caltechlibrary/cait) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

 + cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
++ caitjs - a command line utility for ArchivesSpace which will run JavaScript files providing access the ArchivesSpace API
-+ caitpage - a simple static page generator based on exported ArchivesSpace content
++ genpages - a simple static page generator based on exported ArchivesSpace content
-+ caitindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
++ indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + caitserver - a web service providing public search services and content browsing
 + xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace
 + sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with caitpage